 The Coalition also hosts webinars and training events, some of which focus on digital topics such as digital media, regulation and online fundraising.

 Skills Platform links charities up with training providers and offers e-learning bundles on a range of charity-specific topics such as health and care, but also workplace development such as data governance and project management, all designed to be affordable for charities.

 It also produces some useful free resources such as the Charity Digital Toolkit and toolkits for social media.

 The Charity IT Association (CITA) is a specialist IT consultancy for charities (and a registered charity itself) that provides advice and recommendations on a volunteer basis, whether about your current IT set-up or a project you want to deliver.

 We recommend NCVO’s Knowhow Nonprofit website for how-to guides and e-learning on a wide range of governance and funding topics, including risk management and measuring your digital skills.
 Its free benchmarking and analysis tools are also worth a look.

-Register as a NCVO member to access the more in-depth members-only free training.
+Register as an NCVO member to access the more in-depth members-only free training.

 If you want to learn how your charity can better use technology for people with disabilities or impairments, AbilityNet is your place.
 Free webinars, factsheets, guidelines and checksheets are among the resources on offer.

-Non-profit digital agency Platypus Digital are now offering a free digital training platform for charities looking to learn all about digital marketing in a more structured online training environment.
+Non-profit digital agency Platypus Digital is now offering a free digital training platform for charities looking to learn all about digital marketing in a more structured online training environment.